CocoonIO/cocoon-plugins-c2/README.md

 ### InApps

-The plugin is added by selecting the object "ATPInApps" from the "Object types" list inside Construct 2.
+The plugin is added by selecting the object "Cocoon InApps" from the "Object types" list inside Construct 2.

 ![InApps actions](images/inapps-actions.png)
 ![InApps events](images/inapps-events.png)